 1. Schedule a conversation now with your accountant or tax preparer to set expectations

 It can be as simple as a phone call or email to get the ball rolling.
+At the start of the calendar year, accountants and bookkeepers are in high demand, so you will need to start early.
 Here are a few questions you’ll want to ask as well as information you’ll need to share:

-- What do they need from you to help them file your return as soon as possible?
+• Ask your accountant or bookkeeper what they need from you to help them file your return as soon as possible, then gather those documents for them.

-- How things went for your business in 2021.
+• Tell them how things went for your business in the last year.
 If the pandemic continued to impact your business, let them know about any new debt you took on or any other extraordinary events that had significant positive or negative impacts.

-- Your plans for 2022, particularly if you anticipate needing to make major purchases or need additional funding for working capital.
+• Discuss your plans for the year ahead, particularly if you plan to make major purchases or need additional funding for working capital.

-- Any questions you still have about your 2020 returns and anything specific to 2021 that may be different.
+• Come prepared with any questions you still have about your previous returns and anything specific to this year that may be different.
 This could include schedules that were specific to last year or for this year or how business tax returns (for example, K-1s) feed into your personal tax return.

 2. Get your internal bookkeeping in order